 The rest of “Presence” shows how certain relationships change and how the ghost reacts to those changes.
 Although some of the movie’s scenes are nothing but the ghost observing mundane activities in the house, “Presence” always has an underlying tension that doesn’t really let up, because this is a horror movie, and you know something bad is bound to happen.

 As for the ghost, certain actions show that the ghost is not there to scare but to protect.
 But who needs protecting and why?
 Some viewers might figure out the answer long before it’s revealed in the movie.
-The ghostly activities become a bg enough concern to the Payne family that a psychic medium named Lisa (played by Natalie Woolams-Torres) eventually does a reading of the house.
+The ghostly activities become a big-enough concern to the Payne family that a psychic medium named Lisa (played by Natalie Woolams-Torres), who is Cece’s sister-in-law, eventually does a reading of the house.
+Lisa arrives at the house with her husband Carl (played by Lucas Papaelias), who does not have psychic abilities.

 “Presence” is very dependent on its cinematography to make the movie be effective.
 And on that level, Soderbergh’s cinematography (he’s also the film’s editor) mostly succeeds, as the camera bobs and weaves like a silent observer who can float through space.
 At the same time, the camera from the ghost’s point of view can also make viewers feel slightly claustrophobic when the ghost is spying in a small room with a closed door.